Skilled Worker Visa Costs UK 2026: The Complete Fee Breakdown

 This guide breaks down every fee, explains who is legally required to pay it, and shows you how costs change depending on the length of the visa you're applying for.

-Fee increase alert: The Skilled Worker Application Fee is rising from £885 to £943 from 8 April 2026.
+Fee increase alert: The Skilled Worker Application Fee is rising from £885 to £943 for applications made inside the UK and £769 to £819 for applications made outside the UK from 8 April 2026 for a 3-year visa.
 Applications submitted before this date will benefit from the lower rate.

 What Are the Core Skilled Worker Visa Fees?